umbraco/UmbracoDocs/11/umbraco-deploy/deploy-settings.md

 If encountering this issue, there are two batch settings that can be applied with integer values (for example 500).
 This will cause Deploy to transfer items in batches, up to a maximum size.
 This will allow each individual batch to complete within the time available.

-- `SourceDeployBatchSize` - applies a batch setting for the transfer of multiple selected items to an upstream environment (e.g. a media folder with many images).
+- `SourceDeployBatchSize` - applies a batch setting for the transfer of multiple selected items to an upstream environment (such as a media folder with many images).
 - `ProcessPackageBatchSize` - applies a batch setting to the processing of a Deploy "package", which contains all the items selected for a Deploy operation, plus all the determined dependencies and relations.

 ## UseDatabaseBackedTransferQueue